StudentTraineeCenter/blog-podcast/README.md

 The plugin transforms the content of the post along with any special tags into AI-readable SSML.
 It then uses Azure Speech Services REST API to create an mp3 file out of the SSML.
 The voice file is then uploaded to the media library.

+## Disclaimer

+**Authorship of Audio Files:** Please note that this software generates audio files based on user input.
+As the developer of this software, I do not claim any authorship, ownership, or responsibility for the content or copyright status of the audio files created using this code.
+Users are solely responsible for the content they create and any legal implications arising from their creation and use.